apache/trafficserver/doc/arch/cache/cache-arch.en.rst

    This is normally computed using the request URL but it can be overridden :ref:`by a plugin <cache-key>` .
 As far as I can tell the cache index string is not stored anywhere, it presumed computable from the client request header.

 #.
-The cache volume is determined (based on the cache key).
+The cache stripe is determined (based on the cache key).

    The cache key is used as a hash key in to an array of :cpp:class:`Vol` instances.
 The construction and arrangement of this array is the essence of how volumes are assigned.

 #.
-The cache volume directory is probed using the index key computed from the cache key.
+The cache stripe directory :ref:`is probed <dir-probe>` using the index key computed from the cache key.

    Various other lookaside directories are checked as well, such as the :ref:`aggregation buffer <aggregation-buffer>`.